NexSens RTU-C Remote Telemetry Unit

 Control System Power and Function

-While adjusting settings on the RTU-C using the embedded Wi-Fi, it is recommended to force the device into a continuous working mode to avoid interruptions.
+While adjusting settings on the RTU-C, it is recommended to set a continuous working mode to avoid interruptions.
 Continuous power is also important for completing log file downloads and updating firmware.
 Firmware updates will be provided by a NexSens technician.
 Set the RTU-C in continuous working mode by enabling the “Do Not Shutdown” flag and clicking SAVE.

 Note: If the “Do Not Shutdown” flag is not reset, the system will reboot after 4 hours of continuous power.